oneal2000/oneal2000.github.io/index.md

 # News

+- My first-authored Long Paper [Retrievable Gradients](https://arxiv.org/abs/2606.15734) has been accepted at EMNLP 2026 Main Conference!
+Probably the most fun and creative piece of work in my PhD so far.
+Welcome to check it out!
+- My first-authored Long Paper [Skill Retrieval Augmentation](https://arxiv.org/abs/2604.245948) has been accepted at the Findings of EMNLP 2026!
+- Our Long Paper [Multi-Field Tool Retrieval](https://arxiv.org/abs/2602.05366) has been accepted at EMNLP 2026 Main Conference!
+Congratulations to Yichen!
+- Our Long Paper [LongJudgeBench](https://arxiv.org/abs/2606.01629) has been accepted at EMNLP 2026 Main Conference!
+Congratulations to Junjie!
 - Our Paper [MemoryBench](https://arxiv.org/abs/2510.17281) has been selected for **Spotlight** at ICML 2026!
 - My first-authored Long Paper [SurGE](https://arxiv.org/abs/2508.15658) has been accepted at SIGIR 2026!
 - My first-authored Short Paper [Judge-R1]() has been accepted at SIGIR 2026!